THE BERNE CONVENTION FOR EVERYONE

 Neither in the United States nor Canada is the registration of copyrights obligatory.
 Although it has certain benefits in case of image theft.
 And here the first important difference between the US and Canadian copyright law pops up.
 If you want to chase those who stole your pictures, in the States you need to register your pictures while in Canada it is not required.

 YEARS & YEARS

 For how long would the work be protected?
+US vs. Canada – Differences in Copyright Law continues.
 In the United States, the basic copyright term is the author’s lifetime plus 70 years, unless the work was labelled as work for hire.
 In such case, the copyright remains for 120 years after creation or 95 years after publication.
-In Canada, the rules are much simpler.
+While in Canada, the rules are much simpler.
 Count the author’s life plus 50 years.
 Always works.

 WHAT ABOUT MORAL RIGHTS?

 All creators have the right to be associated with their work.
 In the United States, moral rights are respected only for visual artists (photographers got lucky this time!).
-In Canada, moral rights are respected for all types of works.
+While in Canada, moral rights are respected for all types of works.

 In times of growing photo copyright infringement, it is crucial to know the rules and stay updated with the changes.
 Since, as a photographer, your focus is surely set on taking pictures, let us take care of the copyright news and your stolen photos online.
 Follow us on Facebook and Instagram – and be sure not to miss what’s important!